In Ryan’s Words:

-Beyond the immediate pleasure of working with the BBNP to help ensure conservation of the largest roadless area in Texas, there is a little more to this story for me.
-Incidentally, I have traveled to the Texas Big Bend many times in life beginning in childhood.
+Beyond the immediate pleasure of working with the BBNP to help ensure conservation of the largest roadless area in Texas, there is a little more history between the Big Bend and me.
+I have traveled to the Texas Big Bend many times in life beginning in childhood.
 While I am a native born north Floridian and have lived there most of my life, I did live a few of my grade school years in NE Texas after my parents parted ways.
 During that time, my father took my brother and me to the Big Bend when I was just seven.
 We hiked, camped, and explored the immense desert for a week.
 We backpacked to the top of Emory Peak in December 1979, camped every night on the ground under the stars, and woke up with frost on our sleeping bags.
 That first overnight backpacking trip into the wild kicked off a lifelong passion for wilderness exploration for me.
 Two more father/son trips to the Big Bend occurred, one the very next year, and another when I was 13.
 Each experience helped construct the outdoor-loving man I was going to be.

-As an adult I have gone to “The Bend” almost annually in search of solitude, adventure, and communion with nature.
+As an adult I have traveled to “The Bend” almost annually in search of solitude, adventure, and communion with nature.
 It happens to be the closest wild place in the American West that a wilderness seeker from the Southeast (like me) can get to by car.
 It is also one of the most incredible and rewarding natural places to experience in our great Nation.
 As a life-long conservationist working to save something–anything–natural, wild, and free, it would bring my life and conservation career great meaning to have anything at all to do with Big Bend area conservation.
 Ultimately, Big Bend remoteness conservation will rest in the hands of caring politicians, park officials and, most of all, We the People of United States.
 It’s a national ecological and recreational treasure that absolutely should be preserved forever in its natural state.
+And it needs no more roads.